namitdeb739/tp/docs/UserGuide.md

 Details:

-* Only the `unarchive` command works on the tenants in the archived list
+* Only the `unarchive` command works on the tenants in the archived list.

 Examples: